Smooth structures on pseudomanifolds with isolated conical singularities: Symplectic pseudomanifolds w.i.c.s.

 Let us complete the proof of Proposition \ref{sstar}.
 Since $\Om ^1 (M^{2n})$ is a $C^\infty (M^{2n})$-module whose generators are differentials $df$, $f\in C^\infty (M^{2n})$, using Lemma \ref{A1} we obtain that $\Om ^1 (M^{2n}) \subset \Om _A (M^{2n})$.
 Inductively, we observe that $\Om ^k (M^{2n})$ is a $C^\infty (M^{2n})$-module whose generators are the k-forms $d(\phi (x))$, where $\phi (x) \in \Om ^{k-1} (M^{2n})$.
 By Lemma \ref{A1}, $\Om ^k (M^{2n})\subset \Om _A (M^{2n})$, if $\Om ^{k-1} (M^{2n}) \subset \Om_A (M^{2n})$.
 This completes the proof of Proposition \ref{sstar}. \end{proof}

 From Proposition \ref{sstar} we get immediately

 \begin{corollary} Suppose $(M, \om, C^\infty (M))$ is a smooth conical symplectic pseudomanifold satisfying the conditions in Proposition \ref{sstar}.
-The symplectic homology of the complex $(\Om(M) , \delta)$ is isomorphic to the deRahm cohomology with reverse grading : $H_k (\Om( M), \delta) = H ^{m -k} (\Om , d)$.
+The Brylinski-Poisson homology of the complex $(\Om(M) , \delta)$ is isomorphic to the de Rham cohomology with reverse grading : $H_k (\Om( M), \delta) = H ^{m -k} (\Om , d)$.
 It is equal to the singular cohomology $H^{m-k}(M, \R)$, if the smooth structure is locally smoothly contractible. \end{corollary}

 We like to mention that a theory of De Rham cohomology for symplectic quotients has been considered by Sjamaar in \cite{Sjamaar2005}.